ArturMassaro/Entrega-ordenada-upd-socket-linux/README.md

 <br />

 * Abra o terminal(Obs: Diferente do anterior)
-* navegue até a pasta do projeto
+* Navegue até a pasta do projeto
-* execute o comando ./client
+* Execute o comando ./client
 * Insira a mensagem a ser enviada
 *
  <br />